-Detention of persons who have been refused permission to land, etc. may be temporarily detained at some place approved by the Governor for such purpose, and while so detained, shall be deemed to be in legal custody and not to have landed, and a person on board a vessel may, under the authority of an immigration officer, be removed for detention under this subsection.
+- (a) a person who may be required to submit to examination under section 70(1), pending his examination and pending a decision to give or refuse him permission to land; - (b) a person to whom permission to land has been refused; or - (c) a prohibited immigrant on any vessel not intending or seeking permission to land, may be temporarily detained at some place approved by the Governor for such purpose, and while so detained, shall be deemed to be in legal custody and not to have landed, and a person on board a vessel may, under the authority of an immigration officer, be removed for detention under this subsection.

-- (2) A person liable to detention or detained under subsection (1) may, with the leave of an immigration officer, be temporarily granted permission to land without being detained or, if detained under that subsection, may be released from detention pending a decision whether to grant him permission under section 64, but this shall not prejudice a later exercise of the power to detain him. - (3) For so long as a person has been temporarily granted permission to land under subsection (2), he shall be deemed not to have landed and shall be subject to such conditions as an immigration officer may determine.
+(2) A person liable to detention or detained under subsection (1) may, with the leave of an immigration officer, be temporarily granted permission to land without being detained or, if detained under that subsection, may be released from detention pending a decision whether to grant him permission under section 64, but this shall not prejudice a later exercise of the power to detain him.

+(3) For so long as a person has been temporarily granted permission to land under subsection (2), he shall be deemed not to have landed and shall be subject to such conditions as an immigration officer may determine.

-Duty of master with respect to removal of person landing unlawfully where permission to land is refused it is the duty of the master of the vessel in which such person arrived to receive him on board the same vessel and take him away from the Islands, or if the vessel has already left or is delayed, then it is the duty of the master of any subsequent vessel, owned or operated by the same company, departing from the Islands, to receive him on board that vessel and take him away from the Islands or, with the approval of the Chief Immigration Officer, make other suitable arrangements for his departure from the Islands.
+- 73. (1) In any case where- - (a) a person lands in the Islands in contravention of or without complying with this Law; or - (b) a person is refused permission to land, it is the duty of the master of the vessel in which such person arrived to receive him on board the same vessel and take him away from the Islands, or if the vessel has already left or is delayed, then it is the duty of the master of any subsequent vessel, owned or operated by the same company, departing from the Islands, to receive him on board that vessel and take him away from the Islands or, with the approval of the Chief Immigration Officer, make other suitable arrangements for his departure from the Islands.